The Washington Post: History

-Founding and early period
+19th century

-The newspaper was founded in 1877 by Stilson Hutchins (1838–1912), and in 1880 it added a Sunday edition, becoming the city's first newspaper to publish seven days a week.
+The newspaper was founded in 1877 by Stilson Hutchins (1838–1912); in 1880, it added a Sunday edition, becoming the city's first newspaper to publish seven days a week.

 In April 1878, about four months into publication, The Washington Post purchased The Washington Union, a competing newspaper which was founded by John Lynch in late 1877.
 The Union had only been in operation about six months at the time of the acquisition.
 The combined newspaper was published from the Globe Building as The Washington Post and Union beginning on April 15, 1878, with a circulation of 13,000.
 The Post and Union name was used about two weeks until April 29, 1878, returning to the original masthead the following day.

 In 1889, Hutchins sold the newspaper to Frank Hatton, a former Postmaster General, and Beriah Wilkins, a former Democratic congressman from Ohio.
 To promote the newspaper, the new owners requested the leader of the United States Marine Band, John Philip Sousa, to compose a march for the newspaper's essay contest awards ceremony.
 Sousa composed "The Washington Post".
 It became the standard music to accompany the two-step, a late 19th-century dance craze, and remains one of Sousa's best-known works.

 In 1893, the newspaper moved to a building at 14th and E streets NW, where it would remain until 1950.
 This building combined all functions of the newspaper into one headquarters – newsroom, advertising, typesetting, and printing – that ran 24 hours per day.

 In 1898, during the Spanish–American War, the Post printed Clifford K. Berryman's classic illustration Remember the Maine, which became the battle-cry for American sailors during the War.
 In 1902, Berryman published another famous cartoon in the Post – Drawing the Line in Mississippi.
 This cartoon depicts President Theodore Roosevelt showing compassion for a small bear cub and inspired New York store owner Morris Michtom to create the teddy bear.
+Wilkins acquired Hatton's share of the newspaper in 1894 at Hatton's death.